 Where do I park?

 The church has a small parking lot off Centre Street at the north end of the church and plenty of street parking on Dundas and Centre streets.
-Your best option may be the parking lot on the east side of Centre Street; it is usually free of charge on Sundays, with entrances on both Centre and Byron streets.
+Another option may be the parking lot on the east side of Centre Street; it is sometimes free of charge on Sundays, with entrances on both Centre and Byron streets.
 If the Byron Street gate entrance arm is up, it’s open for free parking.
-Otherwise, it costs $3, payable by coin upon exiting at the Bryon Street gate.
+Otherwise, it costs $3, payable by coin upon exiting at the Byron Street gate.
 Remember, Centre Street is for one-way (southbound) traffic only.